slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Buy yourself time: delegate.
 Only operate from strengths: outsource your weaknesses.
 Focus on what you’re naturally good at and what you enjoy the most.
 - To get anything done quickly, ask a busy person to do it.

+> *"Don’t make 100 decisions when one will do."
+-- Peter Drucker [1909]*

 > *"Premature optimization is the root of all evil."
--- Donald Knuth*
+-- Donald Knuth [1938]*

+> *"As a rule, whatever you need to optimize, don’t do."
+-- Nassim Taleb [1960]*

+> *"The price of productivity is creativity." (...)
+"If you’re not spending your time doing what you want, and you’re not earning, and you’re not learning - what the heck are you doing?" (...)
+"Nothing will make you more productive than owning your time.
+Nothing will make you less productive than selling it." (...)
+"Say no: «It doesn’t feel right to me.» No more explanations are needed."
+-- Naval Ravikant [1974]*

 > *"My life is better when I’m spontaneous after I’ve done my most important thing.
 Being spontaneous before that, that’s where it becomes a distraction and does me harm."
 -- Gary Keller*

-> *"Don’t make 100 decisions when one will do."
--- Peter Drucker*

 > *"Work expands so as to fill the time available for its completion."
 -- C. Northcote Parkinson*